 COAL!
 COAL!
-CHEAP FOR CASH, for sale at the Canal br in town at the store of Oct.
-11, '55.
+CHEAP FOR CASH, for sale at the Canal or in town at the store of Oct.
+11, 355.
+A. J. EVANS.

-DRAWER GOODS, Spotted Swiss.
-Bog Jaconett Mull, Cambric, Swiss Muslin Bishop Lawns, sale Bard Muslin just receiv ed at the Store of A. C. MENSCH ture and of Natures God.
+PRAWER GOODS, Spotted Swiss, Bog Jaconett Mull, Cambric, Swiss Muslin Bishop Lawns, salo Bard Muslin just receiv ed at the Store of